blauling/blauling.github.io/about.md

 ---
 layout: page
 title: "About"
+permalink: /about/
 ---

-This is the about page.
+This is the About page.
 Here’s where you can introduce yourself or your site!